 If you aren’t sure where to start, begin with your mastermind community and then join other online communities.
 There are thousands of communities spanning virtually every industry—from health coaching to productivity experts to hand-lettering artists.

-These online communities are typically hosted through Facebook groups, Slack groups, forum boards, or internal software.
+These online communities are typically hosted through Facebook groups, Slack groups, forum boards, platforms like Circle and Kajabi, or even internal software.

-The Quiz Collective community is one of many communities, but before you create your own, we recommend participating in a few first.
+Before you create your own community, we recommend participating in a few first.
 This is a great way to ensure you’re operating with a “community over competition” mindset.

 Natalie Franke, the author of Built to Belong, says, “‘Community over competition’ isn’t just a feel-good phrase.
 It’s also a strategic business decision.”
 You’ll open a world of business opportunities simply by connecting with others.